 - 24/7 live chat

-Surfshark has great security and privacy.
-You can tell that by looking at the following features: WireGuard, a kill switch, no-logs, and zero leaks.
-Additionally, you can turn on the malware blocker (CleanWeb), stealth VPN (Camouflage Mode), multi-hop, and split tunneling (Whitelister).
+Security.
+Surfshark has great security and privacy including AES-256 encryption, a no-logs policy, and RAM-only servers.
+Additionally, you get a strong kill switch, you can turn on the malware blocker (CleanWeb), stealth VPN (Camouflage Mode), multi-hop, and split tunneling (Whitelister).

 - Allows P2P and has split tunneling